Fast and Simple Sorting Using Partial Information: Introduction

 We consider the problem of sorting $n$ totally ordered items using a minimum number of binary comparisons, given the outcomes of $m$ pre-existing comparisons.
 This problem has been called \emph{sorting under partial information}~\cite{kahn-kim-supi-1992}, and it has been intensively studied since 1976~\cite{fredman-generalized-supi-1976}.

 We present a simple and natural deterministic algorithm for this problem that runs in $\OO(m+\lg T)$ time and uses $\OO(\log T)$ comparisons, where $T$ is the number of total orders consistent with the pre-existing comparison outcomes.
 These bounds are optimal up to constant factors.
 The best previous algorithm with an $\OO(\log T)$ bound on comparisons requires $\OO(n^{2.5})$ time and is more complicated.
-An independent and concurrent work~\cite{vanderhoog2024tight} implies an $\OO(n^{\omega})=\OO(n^{2.371552})$-time algorithm.
+An independent and concurrent work~\cite{vanderhoog2024tight} implies an $\OO(n^{\omega})$-time algorithm, where $\omega$ is the matrix multiplication exponent, the smallest number $\omega$ such that $n$ by $n$ matrices can be multiplied in $\OO(n^{\omega})$ time.
+Currently the lowest known bound for $\omega$ is $\omega \leq 2.371339$ \cite{matrix-multiplication-sota}.

 Our algorithm for this problem combines three classic algorithms in a natural way: topological sort, heapsort with the right kind of heap, and efficient searching in a sorted list.
 Unlike many previous algorithms, ours does not use any estimate of $T$ or any measure of entropy to determine the next comparison.
 It uses two simple data structures: an array and a pairing heap, a simple kind of self-adjusting heap.